Sivaan66/Project---Pizza_sales/README.md

 ```
 ### 11.Analyze the cumulative revenue generated over time.
 🔗 [Check the Full Dataset](./11.csv)
 Cumulative revenue gives the data about linear growth of the company over time.
-This tells if company is growing over tkme or we need to do some changes according to the data calculated before.
+This tells if company is growing over time or we need to do some changes according to the data evaluated.

 ``` sql
 with revenue_day as (select orders.date as dates, sum(order_details.quantity * pizzas.price) revenue